-After installing you can access the Anti-spam settings by clicking the Anti-spam tab in IMail Administrator.
-The Domain Level Spam Filter page appears.
+After installing you can access the Anti-spam settings by clicking the Anti-spam tab in

-To access the Premium Anti-spam settings (available only with IMail Premium), click the Premium Filter link.
+To access the Premium Anti-spam settings (available only with IMail Premium), click the Premium Filter link. ×

 To access Premium Anti-spam Service settings go to Services > Anti-spam.